China–European Union relations: Trade in services

-The current cooperation of the EU and China in the area of science and technology has been made available by the Horizon 2020 program.
-The Horizon 2020 initiative by the European Commission addresses the following areas: (i) food, agriculture and biotechnology (FAB); (ii) sustainable urbanization; (iii) energy; (iv) aeronautics; (v) and other areas including ICT, water, health, society, polar research, sme instrument, and space.

 Debt purchases

 During the European debt crisis, several European countries required the EU and International Monetary Fund bailouts.
-China assisted Europe by buying billions of euros' worth of junk Eurozone bonds; in particular from Greece, Ireland, Italy, Portugal and Spain.
+China assisted Europe by buying billions of euros' worth of Eurozone bonds; in particular from Greece, Ireland, Italy, Portugal and Spain.
 Some analysts suggested China was buying political influence in the EU but China maintains they are building strong trade ties and supporting the European economy so that trade issues can move ahead more smoothly.

-Conflicts
+Trade conflicts

+Since 2020, both China and the European Union have increasingly turned to trade dispute mechanisms to protect their respective markets.
+Beijing initiated seven trade investigations and World Trade Organization (WTO) disputes involving European products, while the European Commission launched eleven cases against China, including three following the start of President Donald Trump's second term.

-EU anti-dumping measures
+Anti-dumping measures

-The EU has put in place numerous anti-dumping measures to protect its market from cheap products from China, especially steel.
+The EU has put in place numerous anti-dumping measures to protect its market from cheap products from China, such as steel.
+In 2023, the EU started an investigation into Chinese biodiesel dumping.
+In May 2024, the European Commission launched an anti-dumping probe into Chinese tinplate steel.
+In April 2025, the European Commission placed anti-dumping duties on Chinese construction machinery after it determined that producers were benefiting from unfair subsidies.
+In September 2025, China subsequently placed duties on EU pork imports.

+Market access investigations

+In April 2024, the European Commission launched an investigation into whether China is blocking market access to EU medical devices.
+In June 2025, the European Commission prohibited the procurement of certain medical devices made by Chinese companies after it concluded that EU-made medical devices do not have reciprocal access in the China market.

+Electric vehicle tariffs

+In June 2024, the EU instituted tariffs on imported Chinese electric vehicles.

+In 2024, the Chinese government privately urged Chinese automakers to stop making large investments in European countries that supported tariffs on imported Chinese electric vehicles.
+In November 2024, it was reported that Leapmotor and Stellantis had canceled plans to produce the B10 model in Poland and decided to move its production to Slovakia and Germany.

+Disputes

 Arms embargo

 The EU arms embargo on China was imposed by the EU on China in response to its suppression of the Tiananmen Square protests of 1989.
 China stated its position that the embargo be removed, describing it "very puzzling" and amounting to "political discrimination".
 In January 2010, China again requested that the embargo be removed.